rust-lang/rust/src/doc/unstable-book/src/language-features/plugin.md

 In the vast majority of cases, a plugin should *only* be used through `#![plugin]` and not through an `extern crate` item.
 Linking a plugin would pull in all of libsyntax and librustc as dependencies of your crate.
 This is generally unwanted unless you are building another plugin.
-The `plugin_as_library` lint checks these guidelines.

 The usual practice is to put compiler plugins in their own crate, separate from any `macro_rules!` macros or ordinary Rust code meant to be used by consumers